As the winter months approach, you, like many homeowners, are probably looking for ways to stay comfortable outdoors as the temperature drops.

 Here are some tips to ensure your patio heater is being used safely:

-If 2020 has taught us anything, it’s that life is rarely predictable.
+Just like the weather, life is rarely predictable.
 For whatever’s in store, we’re with you on the journey.
 We’re flexible when circumstances change, steady when the unexpected happens, capable when help is needed and optimistic about what the future holds.
-To learn how we can help protect your home with the right homeowners insurance, talk to a local ERIE agent in your neighborhood today.
+To learn how we can help protect your home with the right homeowners insurance, contact us today.

 A better insurance experience starts with ERIE.